-Asthma is a common chronic inflammatory disease of the respiratory tract in which there is a narrowing of the airways.
+Asthma is a common chronic inflammatory disease of the respiratory tract infection in which there is a narrowing of the airways.
 This mostly occurs when factors like cold air exposure, allergens found in the air, stress due to several emotions or vigorously doing exercise.

 When the airways get narrower, it causes symptoms in patients like the tightness of the chest, wheezing sounds while breathing, cold & cough and shortness of breath.
 The main cause of asthma is the increase of doshas known Kapha dosha in the abdomen or stomach area.